HL7/fhir-qi-core/pages/qdm-to-qicore.md

 This change should also be used to reference the mapping from QDM Medication, Order which can address order or recommended.

-Consider how to address Medication, Order given this new information.
-Note that recommended or order should both use MedicationRequest.intent = *order*.

 | **QDM Context**                        | **QI-Core R4**                                                                                                                                                                                                                  | **Comments**                                                                                                                                                                             |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |